mattering-press/Hear-Here-Spatial-Practices/essays/catherine_hahn.md

 I think that the chairs —I love the chairs— they're just such nice physical objects, but also have possibilities.
 Unlike in an old local church where you’re stuck in a pew with the family hassock or whatever it is, and everything feels quite fixed in a row, these chairs offer the possibility of mobility.
 They reflect something of what the Cathedral stands for.
 There’s also an earlier origin that they connect to.

+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/POD06_Chair.jpg left caption="One of the chairs designed for use in the nave of Coventry Cathedral" alt="One of the chairs designed for use in the nave of Coventry Cathedral"

 I know nothing about the chairs apart from the fact that they're lovely, but I read up about them and discovered that they have sort of spread the R.D.
 Russell Coventry chairs across the country.
 They're actually just referred to as Coventry chairs, and lots of places have them.
 They're very nicely designed.
 Demas Nwoko, an architect, who does lovely chairs, which these reminded me of very strongly.
 Nwoko's ones have got bent legs, like they're going to walk off.
 There's a sense of real physicality in them.

 These ones seem kind of almost pedestrian, but then they're not.
 There's a nice sense of the wood, and they also have this ergonomic design, very like Nwoko's.
 They're wide.
 Most people would find them comfortable.
 They don't have arms; you're not trapped in them.
 You can put them in circles.
 We've just moved them up here today, nice and happily, to have a chat with them.
 I've seen craft groups; I've seen schoolchildren.
 You might be facing the front for service, but you could also be doing many other things with them.